marbemac/ssrx/packages/plugin-tanstack-router/README.md

 ## Plugin

-The runtime plugin is not yet implemented.
+The runtime plugin, that would let you specify a [custom runtime target]([url](https://github.com/marbemac/ssrx#runtimes)) apart from Node.js, like an Edge runtime, is not yet implemented.

 ## Router Adapter